 Beyond “abusing” the judicial process in an effort to rid the market of its closest rival, MGA claimed that Mattel had taken to intimidating suppliers and vendors so they would not do business with MGA, paying off retailers to favor Barbie over Bratz, and routinely rearranging the doll displays at stores like Walmart in order to sabotage the Bratz brand.

 “Accordingly, Mattel’s conduct has served to reinforce its fashion doll monopoly, and to impair the ability of MGA and others to compete in the relevant fashion dollar market,” MGA’s lawsuit alleged.
 Not only was MGA paying the price for such (allegedly) anticompetitive behavior, consumers likely were to.
 Per MGA, Mattel’s efforts to keep Barbie as the world’s top doll for more than a half of a century knew no bounds.

-MGA’s bold claims of monopoly-making and unfair trading did stand for very long.
+MGA’s bold claims of monopoly-making and unfair trading did not stand for very long.
 The court sided with Mattel, which had argued that the facts at the heart of MGA’s new suit were identical to those in their already-existing dispute.
 If the court were to hear this new case, it would essentially be allowing the very same issues to be litigated twice in violation of the legal doctrine barring that exact thing.

 Following a tentative ruling in October 2011, U.S. District Judge David O. Carter dismissed MGA’s antitrust suit in February 2012.